-A 220 or 240 Volt, 50 Hz., AC only, 15 or 20 ampere fused and properly grounded electrical supply is required.
+A 115 Volt, 60 Hz., AC only 15 or 20 ampere fused and properly grounded electrical supply is required.
 It is recommended that a separate circuit serving only this appliance be provided.
 Use a receptacle which cannot be turned off with a switch or pull chain.
 Do not use an extension cord.